DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 To set up authentication in Azure you need to find out the two pieces of information about the UWP app: the application's ID and its Secret code.
 You can find this information by expanding the App Management node for your app in the dashboard.
 See figure 3.

 Surprisingly the link you want is buried down under WNS/MPNS.
 On the Push notifications page, click the link to the Live Services site.
 That opens a page on which the ID and the secret is displayed.
-Copy those two pieces of information to notepad.
+Copy those two pieces of information to somewhere like notepad.
 You'll need them in a minute.

 ![Select link to Live Services site](../assets/images/2018-03-20_LinkToLiveServices.png) **Figure 3.** Select link to Live Services site.